Agungvpzz/Basket-Analysis/README.md

 - Maximum Combination Length
   - We set the maximum combination length to 2 items.
   - This choice is made to focus on pairs of items, allowing for a more targeted analysis of co-occurrences.
+- Minimum Occurrence Product
+  - We set the minimum support threshold at 1% to focus on the most commonly purchased products.
 - Minimum Co-Occurrence Support Threshold
   - A minimum co-occurrence support threshold of 1% is established to filter out infrequent itemsets.
   - This ensures that only associations with a significant presence in the dataset are considered.